binipringle/right-to-be-forgotten/_texts/1-condensedoutline.md

 ## Rule 901a Authentication

-Evidence must be authenticated.
+Real evidence must be authenticated.
 To authenticate evidence, the proponent must show that the evidence they want to admit is what they say it is.
+Real evidence is physical objects that a party argues played a role in the controversy.

 ---

 ## Rule 105 Limiting Instructions

 If the court admits evidence that is admissible for one purpose (or against one party) but not another, the trial judge **must**, if requested, restrict the evidence to its proper scope and instruct the jury accordingly.
-Rule 105 supposes that juries will follow instructions and aims to ensure that proceedings are fair.
+Rule 105 supposes that juries will follow instructions and the limiting instruction will therefore limit any unfair prejudice stemming from jury misuse.

+The defense would argue that a limiting instruction is prejudicial because it actually brings other possible uses of the evidence to the jury's attention, which they might not have thought of otherwise.

 ---